lsst-sqre/sqr-006/index.rst

 This feature is useful for scenarios where a new Build is broken and the Edition needs to be reset to a previous Build without needing to upload a completely new Build.

 When an Edition is being updated, the old copy of the Edition is deleted and the new build is copied to the Edition's :ref:`location in the S3 bucket <s3-bucket>`.
-During this copy, the surrogate key metadata in the files is changed from that of the Build to the Edition.
+During this copy operation the surrogate key metadata in the files is changed from that of the Build to the Edition.
 By associating a stable surrogate key to an Edition, purges are easy to carry out.
 Indeed, once the new build is copied into the Edition's directory, LTD Keeper purges the Edition from the Fastly cache.
 This means that during the copy there is no downtime since content served from Fastly's cache; once the copy is complete the updated Edition is served.